Dmitrovich-Ivan/course-zoomcamp-homework/midterm-project/README.md

    The dataset can be downloaded [here](https://www.kaggle.com/datasets/tejashvi14/medical-insurance-premium-prediction).
    It contains health related parameters of the customers:
    - `age` : age in years
-   - `anychronicdiseases` : binary variable, takes 0 or 1 values
+   - `anychronicdiseases` : binary variable, takes 0 or 1 value
    - `anytransplants` : binary 0/1 variable
    - `bloodpressureproblems` : binary 0/1 variable
    - `diabetes` : binary 0/1 variable